MarchalMaxim/Resize-Responsibly/README.md

 # Viewports
 You can define the viewports you want by altering the schermafmetingen.txt file in crawl_util > schermafmetingen.txt The format for adding new viewports is by adding a new line with viewportname;width;height

+# Ignore certain extensions
+You can choose to not crawl resources linking to files of a certain filetype.
+Put these extensions in ignored_extensions.csv like so: png, pdf, jpeg etc.